 Our tanks are manufactured by the OEM supplier, Manchester Tank.
 They are compliant with all Federal Regulations and are a direct bolt-in replacement for all Volkswagen Bus / Vanagon applications.
-Due to the modern design of regulator, the two copper LP lines must be cut (by roughly two inches) and re-flared for installation using a standard American-gauge flaring tool.
+Due to the modern design of the regulator, you will most likely NOT have to cut and re-flare your lines for installation.

 Please note: There is a brass T-fitting connected to your old tank (see photo insert below).
 You'll need to keep this T-fitting and reuse it with the installation of your new tank.